JKesslerPhD/SmartPurpleAir/README.md

 ## Running the Script

-The `aqi_trigger.py` file contains the example code to turn a specific TP-Link device on and off based on an AQI reading of greater than 30 for a specified purple air sensor.
+The `aqi_trigger.py` file contains the example code to turn a specific TP-Link device on and off based on an AQI readings for specified purple air sensors.
 For my use case, I've gone ahead and set this script up on a cloud server, and have used a cron job to run the script every 5 minutes.
 If the AQI in my house goes above 30, a TP-Link plug will turn on.
 This TP-Link plug is connected to a BlueAir 211 air purifier.
+Additionally, I bought a "smart" air purifier to see how it would compare to my BlueAir setup.
+Given some days in CA with extremely poor air quality, I found a second air purifier was necessary to improve indoor air quality.
+This is a Carrier air purifier, which has a built-in PM monitor.
+This monitor is not anywhere near as accurate as the Purple Air monitor inside my home.
+As such, I've set this air purifier to turn on in the event that outdoor air quality is not good, or in the event that my indoor air quality is not good.
+Because this unit has an initial startup cycle, my off trigger for the unit is based on exceptionally high quality indoor and outdoor air quality.

 ```sh
 python aqi_trigger.py